Government Graduate College of Science

-The Government College of Science Wahdat Road (GCS) in Lahore, Punjab, Pakistan is located along the Wahdat Road in the locality of Allama Iqbal Town (hence its name).
-The college was founded on 8 August 1973; M. A. Saeed was its first principal.
+The Government Graduate College of Science, Wahdat Road (GGCS) in Lahore, Punjab, Pakistan is located along the Wahdat Road in the locality of Allama Iqbal Town (hence its name).
+The college was founded on 8 August 1973; Prof. M. A. Saeed was its first principal.

 The Institution

-The college, by its present name, came into being on 8 August 1973,in compliance with the orders of the then Governor of the Punjab, after merging Government Superior Science College, Lahore and Government Degree College, Wahdat Road, Lahore.
+The college, came into being on 8 August 1973, in compliance with the orders of the then Governor of the Punjab, after merging Government Superior Science College, Lahore and Government Degree College, Wahdat Road, Lahore.
 At the same time the building which was constructed to house Govt.
 Intermediate college for Girls, Gulberg, Lahore and which remained unutilized, was also annexed to the college building and was named Government College of Science, Wahdat Road, Lahore.
 Thus the Government College of Science emerged from the blend of these three institutions and a renowned educationist, Prof. M.A.
 Saeed was appointed its first principal.
 The new college started functioning with new vigor, ambitions and targets.
 The post-graduate teaching was started in Physics (1970), Chemistry (1974), Economics and Mathematics (1994) and Zoology (2005).
-Dr. Hammad Ashraf the current reregistrar of this institution.

 Campus

-The college has a separate new block having master classes in mathematics and economics and a newly constructed commerce/computer block to accommodate the increasing number of students and to introduce other teaching disciplines in future.
+The college has a separate new block having master's classes in mathematics and economics and a newly constructed commerce/computer block to accommodate the increasing number of students and to introduce other teaching disciplines in future.

-The college is affiliated with the board of Intermediate & Secondary Education (B.I.S.E) Lahore and the Punjab University (PU) Lahore, for its BS four-year degree program and post-graduate classes.
+The college is affiliated with the Board of Intermediate and Secondary Education, Lahore and University of the Punjab for its BS four-year degree program and post-graduate classes.